Visit the Blue Mountains By Train: 2 Easy Itineraries

 I have spent way too much money in this shop!

-Trains back to Sydney leave Leura at 4:24 pm and then hourly until the last one just before 10:30 pm.
-Trains leave from Katoomba five minutes earlier.
+Trains to Sydney leave Leura at 4:24pm and then hourly until just before 10:30pm.
+Trains leave Katoomba five minutes earlier.

 If you need more suggestions, study the guidebook your driver will give you.
-It contains 16 more walks, plenty to keep you busy.
-If you are staying overnight, let them know and they will usually give you a free extension on your pass for the next day!
+It contains 16 more walks.
+If you are staying overnight, they will usually give you a free pass extension for the next day!

 For more inspiration, check out these articles: